Silas Soule

 Silas Stillman Soule (/soʊl/ SOHL; July 26, 1838 - April 23, 1865) was an American abolitionist, teenage conductor on the Underground Railroad, military officer, and early example of what would later be called a "whistleblower".
 He is honored as a hero for disobeying orders to participate in a massacre of Native Americans, and then giving evidence against his commander despite threats on his life.

 As a Kansas Jayhawker, he supported and was a proponent of John Brown's movement in the time of strife leading up to the American Civil War.
-During the War, Soule joined the Colorado volunteers and rose to the rank of captain in the Union Army.
+During the war, Soule joined the Colorado volunteers and rose to the rank of captain in the Union Army.
 Soule was present at the Sand Creek massacre in 1864, commanding the 1st Colorado Cavalry, Company D, but refused to take part in the killing, and ordered his men not to harm the Native Americans.
-Afterwards he testified about the massacre at a military hearing.
+Afterward, he testified about the massacre at a military hearing.
 Another soldier murdered Soule two months later, in what some believed was retaliation.
 Soule's assassination at age 26 brought a tide of outrage on his behalf and sympathy for his widow.

 Early life

 Silas Soule was born on July 26, 1838, in Bath, Maine, the son of Amasa Soule, a cooper, and Sophia (Low) Soule.
 He was born into a family of abolitionists, and was descended from Mayflower passenger George Soule.
 He was raised in Maine and Massachusetts.
 Soule was a "friendly, intelligent, and good-natured young man, full of practical jokes, [and] tall tales[.]"
 In 1854, his family became part of the newly formed New England Emigrant Aid Company, an organization whose goal was to help settle the Kansas Territory and bring it into the Union as a free state.
-His father and older brother William arrived in the vicinity of modern day Lawrence in November 1854, and became one of the town's founding families.
+His father and older brother William arrived in the vicinity of modern-day Lawrence in November 1854, and became one of the town's founding families.
 The teenage Silas, his mother, and two sisters came the following summer.

 Shortly after the family's arrival at Coal Creek located a few miles south of Lawrence, (Note: Coal Creek is near present-day Vinland) Silas's father, Amasa, established his household as a stop on the Underground Railroad.
 At the age of 17, Silas escorted escaped slaves from Missouri north to freedom.
 (Note: Silas' sister, Anne [] Prentiss, told of her family's early experience in Maine, Massachusetts, and Kansas in a 1929 interview: "Our house was on the 'Underground Railway'.
 John Brown was often there...
 My brother, Silas, and Brown were close friends.
 Silas went out on many a foray with him.
 I recall well when Brown came to our cabin one night with thirteen slaves: men, women and children.
 He had run them away from Missouri.
 Brown left them with us.
 Father would always take in all the Negroes he could.
 Silas took the whole thirteen from our home eight miles to Mr. Grover's stone barn...")